deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13394/index.md

 > </details>

-> Table 1 presents the performance of various LLMs, both zero-shot and fine-tuned, on the RECON test set using a linear weighted Cohen's Kappa score.
+> Table 1 shows the Linear Weighted Cohen's Kappa scores evaluating the correlation between ground truth scores and model predictions for various LLMs on the RECON test set, categorized by zero-shot and fine-tuned models.

 {{< table-caption >}}